 Even with the popularity of cordless saws, these are the popular woodworking manufacturers that don’t produce a cordless table saw:

 The culprit?
 Demand.
-Going back to the track saws, including Kreg moving from jigs to power tools, the woodworkers have just tended towards these saws for portable power that does much the same job as a cordless table saw.
+Returning to the track saws, including Kreg moving from jigs to power tools, the woodworkers have just tended towards these saws for portable power that does much the same job as a cordless table saw.

 Table Saw Stands

-Since you’re investing in a mobile tool it makes sense to pair it with a rolling stand.
+Since you’re investing in a mobile tool, pairing it with a rolling stand makes sense.

 Some of the best cordless table saw stands to take a look at: